saitaiky/notebook/docs/docs/ai/news/llms.md

 Enterprises venturing into the use of large language models (LLMs) should be cautious of several common pitfalls, which apply irrespective of whether they customize, fine-tune, or build LLMs from the ground up.
 These include:

 - **Vulnerability to Adversarial Examples**: LLMs can be tricked by specially crafted inputs, posing security concerns, especially in sensitive industries like healthcare or finance.
-- Lack of Interpretability: Some LLMs may lack interpretability, making it challenging to understand their decision-making processes.
+- **Lack of Interpretabilit**y: Some LLMs may lack interpretability, making it challenging to understand their decision-making processes.
 This can be problematic in high-stakes scenarios and industries requiring transparency.
 - **Generic Responses**: LLMs may provide generic, uncustomized answers, sometimes reproducing trained text data.
 This raises ethical and legal issues, necessitating techniques like Reinforcement Learning from Human Feedback for improvement.
 - **Ethical Considerations**: The ethical use of LLMs in decision-making tasks, like candidate selection, without human supervision, should be questioned.
 Furthermore, their use for tasks typically performed by human white-collar workers requires assessment.
 - **Generation of Inappropriate Content**: LLMs, often trained on extensive Internet texts, may produce toxic, biased, and inappropriate content.
 Enterprises should be cautious of this potential issue.